NethServer/ns8-docs/nethvoice.rst

 * ``Restart``: If the device is registered, you can restart it.
 * ``Disassociate``: You can disassociate the device from the user.

-.. _provisioning_scopes_priority-section:
+.. _provisioning-scopes-priority:

 Phone Configuration Priority
 ============================

-Configurations created by Nethvoice provisioning for phone devices are derived by combining settings from:
+Configurations created by NethVoice provisioning for phone devices are derived by combining settings from:

 - ``Default Settings``: these are found on the :ref:`wizard-model` page.
 - ``Model Settings``: parameters are taken from the configuration of the model associated with the device, which is found on the :ref:`wizard-model` page.